1500 Calories a Day

 Eating 1500 calories a day shouldn’t be boring.

-And snacks are the perfect way to make dieting feel interesting, but only if they don't ruin your goals by being calorie heavy while offering no real nutrition.
 If you want snack options that actually support your deficit, our collection of low-calorie snacks is designed for portion control without giving up taste.

 100 Cal Snacks specializes in exactly what you need high-protein, gut-friendly snacks that give you all the nutrients and deliciousness you need, but within 100 calories.
+One of the biggest challenges with a 1500 calorie diet is finding snacks that fit your calorie target while still providing enough protein and fiber to keep you satisfied between meals.
+This is where high protein low calorie snacks can help bridge the gap between hunger control and calorie management.

 All our snacks are made from real, 100% natural ingredients and are gluten free and keto friendly.
 The formulation is designed to sit easy on your gut, reduce inflammation and prevent bloating.